sunchigg/JrML/README.md

 Hi, I’m Francis Lin.
-Welcome to JrML!
+Welcome to <span style="color:red">**JrML**</span>!
 This repository JrML, abbreviated from Junior Machine Learning, is a warm place to build up concepts of Machine Learning, containing some demos, tests and practices.

-If any advice and questions, feel free to contact me or FORK this repo:)
+If any advice and questions, feel free to contact me or <span style="color:red">**FORK**</span> this repo:)